ASTV2008/TT-Manager/README.md

 ## 📜 Licencia
 No License
-Copyrigth
+/Copyrigth
-No copiar
+/No copiar
-No clonar
+/No clonar
-No robar
+/No robar
-Autoria Propia
+/Autoria Propia